noncomputable/AgentMaps/index.md

 <img src="resources/agentmaps.png" width="500" height="387" />

 You can install it via npm (`npm install agentmaps`) and bundle it yourself, or you can get a premade bundle [here](https://unpkg.com/agentmaps@2/site/dist/agentmaps.js) to include directly in a webpage.
+You'll need to [include Leaflet](https://leafletjs.com/download.html) separately.

 ### Documentation